Mundell is

 the University of Washington and the London School of Economics

-at Stanford and the Johns Hopkins Bologna Center of Advanced International
+Stanford and the Johns Hopkins Bologna Center of Advanced

-Studies, worked with the International Monetary Fund, and was a
+International Studies, worked with the International Monetary Fund,

-professor at the University of Chicago.
-He also has been editor
+and was a professor at the University of Chicago.
+He also has been

-of the Journal of Political Economy.
-Mundell joined the Columbia
+editor of the Journal of Political Economy.
+Mundell joined

-Graduate Institute of International Studies in Geneva.
-In 1997-98
+professor at the Graduate Institute of International Studies in

-he was the AGIP Professor of Economics at the Johns Hopkins Bologna
+Geneva.
+In 1997-98 he was the AGIP Professor of Economics at the

-and much sought out economics advisor and consultant, Mundell has
+writer and much sought out economics advisor and consultant,

-written four books and authored over 100 articles.
-He has acted
+Mundell has written four books and authored over 100 articles.
+He

-as an advisor to major domestic and international institutions,
+has acted as an advisor to major domestic and international

-World Bank, the Federal Reserve Board, the U.S. Treasury, and the
+Monetary Fund, the World Bank, the Federal Reserve Board, the U.S.

-government of Canada, as well as advising several Latin American
+Treasury, and the government of Canada, as well as advising several

 Burstein